fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### More about tsconfig

-For now we have been only using one tsconfig rule "noImplicitAny" which is a good place to start but now it is time to start looking into the file a little bit deeper.
+In the exercises we used only one tsconfig rule [noImplicitAny](https://www.typescriptlang.org/v2/en/tsconfig#noImplicitAny) which is a good place to start but now it is time to start looking into the file a little bit deeper.

-[tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) includes all your core configurations on how you want your TypeScript to work.
-In tsconfig.json you can define how strictly you want the code to be inspected, what files to include, what files to exclude (node_modules is excluded by default), and where compiled files should be placed (more on this later).
-Tsconfig-files also support inheritance to handle separate configuration within a project in a different manner.
+[tsconfig.json](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) includes all your core configurations on how you want TypeScript to work in your project.
+In tsconfig.json you can define how strictly you want the code to be inspected, what files to include, what files to exclude (<i>node_modules</i> is excluded by default), and where compiled files should be placed (more on this later).

-Right now let's grow our _tsconfig.json_ to the following form:
+Let us now use <i>tsconfig.json</i> that has the following form:

 ```json
 {